 So once again, you don’t need to go to the complexity of setting up a WordPress Multi-Site Network to achieve multiple-currencies with WooCommerce.

 With this being such a business critical function, we’d suggest going with a highly supported plugin that has extensive compatibility testing.
-As a result, we’d recommend the WooCommerce Multi-Currency Plugin by TIV.NET a Toronto, Canada based development agency.
+As a result, we would USUALLY recommend a plugin like WooCommerce Multi-Currency Plugin by TIV.NET a Toronto, Canada based development agency. (keep reading to see what we ACTUALLY recommend…)

 Currency conversion and management needs to be right to protect your profits.
 At $99 a year from the WooCommerce Extensions store, this is cheap insurance.